XipingGong/pfas_docking/README.md

 You can directly "git clone" this resporsitory, and these scripts can be directly executed by python and bash.

-You also need to install other python packages, like the MDTraj, etc. So, if you have the problems to run these scripts, then you likely need to install some packages.
+You also need to install other python packages, like the MDTraj, etc.

 # Citation

 Gong, X. et al. Assessing AlphaFold 3 for Per- and Polyfluoroalkyl Substances (PFAS) Docking in Protein Structures (Submitted)

+Gong, X. et al.  (Submitted)